princjef/gomarkdoc/format/README.md

 func (f *PlainMarkdown) AccordionTerminator() (string, error)
 ```

-AccordionTerminator generates the code necessary to terminate an accordion after the body\.
-Since accordions are not supported in plain markdown\, this completes a paragraph section\.
-It is expected to be used in conjunction with AccordionHeader\(\)\.
-See AccordionHeader for a full description\.
+AccordionTerminator generates the code necessary to terminate an accordion after the body.
+Since accordions are not supported in plain markdown, this completes a paragraph section.
+It is expected to be used in conjunction with AccordionHeader\(\).
+See AccordionHeader for a full description.

 ### func \(\*PlainMarkdown\) [Bold](<https://github.com/princjef/gomarkdoc/blob/master/format/plain.go#L15>)